thecognifly/cognifly-python/readme/DRONE_SETUP.md

 - change the name of the drone:
   - edit the `/rootfs/etc/hostname` file
-    - replace the default `raspberrypi` by drone name
+    - replace the default `raspberrypi` by your drone name
   - edit the `/rootfs/etc/hosts` file
     - replace the default `raspberrypi` in the last line by your drone name